rahulsingh321/rahulsingh321/README.md

 <p align='center'>Lead Engineer - Ruby on Rails | Database Architect | eCommerce | Open source</p>
 <br />

-I'm a self-taught passionate full stack developer, having more than 8 year of experience in Ruby on Rails development, Database Architecture and Customize Ecommerce Applications.
+I'm a self-taught passionate software engineer, with more than 8 year of experience in Ruby on Rails development.

 **About me**

-- 💼 Working As Lead Engineer
+- 💼 Working as a Lead Engineer

-- 📈 Built ...
+- 📈 Building spree/solidus extensions and software-as-a-service (SaaS) products.

-- ❤️ I love writing Ruby programing language and learning about different databases.
+- ❤️ I love writing Ruby and learning about different databases.

 - 💬 Ask me about anything [here](https://github.com/rahulsingh321/rahulsingh321/issues)